Buffett's Berkshire sheds GE, adds Synchrony

-NEW YORK (Reuters) - Warren Buffett's Berkshire Hathaway Inc (BRKa.N) on Monday said it has taken a 17.5 million share stake in Synchrony Financial (SYF.N) and shed its investment in the financial services company's former parent, General Electric Co (GE.N).
+NEW YORK, Aug 14 (Reuters) - Warren Buffett's Berkshire Hathaway Inc on Monday said it has taken a 17.5 million share stake in Synchrony Financial and shed its investment in the financial services company's former parent, General Electric Co.

 In a regulatory filing detailing its U.S.-listed stock holdings, Berkshire said it owned about $521 million of Synchrony shares as of June 30.